Wife of billionaire Pimco co-founder Bill Gross files for divorce

-NEW YORK The wife of Pacific Investment Management Co co-founder Bill Gross is seeking a divorce after 31 years of marriage.
+NEW YORK (Reuters) - The wife of Pacific Investment Management Co co-founder Bill Gross is seeking a divorce after 31 years of marriage.

 Sue Gross, who has featured in many of her husband's widely followed investment outlook letters, filed a petition on Nov.
 22 in Los Angeles County Superior Court.